There Will Be a 7-Year-Old Cake at Prince Louis’s Christening

-Prince William and Kate Middleton are serving seven-year old cake at Prince Louis’s christening party, proving the royal family’s commitment to both tradition—and recycling.
+Prince William and Kate Middleton are serving seven-year old treat as Prince Louis’s christening cake at the party, proving the royal family’s commitment to both tradition—and recycling.

 Louis, born April 23, is being christened today at the Chapel Royal at St. James’s Palace, the same church where his older brother, Prince George, was christened.
 The Duke and Duchess of Cambridge will be joined by their other two children, George, who will turn 5 later this month, and 3-year-old Princess Charlotte, as well as Prince Harry and Meghan Markle, the Duke and Duchess of Sussex, and Prince Charles and Camilla, the Duchess of Cornwall.
 Also in attendance will be the six friends and family members invited to be Louis’s godparents, including several long-time family friends and schoolmates, and Kate’s cousin, Lucy Middleton.